Grand Duchess Olga Nikolaevna of Russia: Appearance and personality

-Olga had chestnut-blonde hair, bright blue eyes, a broad face, and an upturned nose.
-When she was 10, her tutor Pierre Gilliard reflected that she was "very fair" with "sparkling, mischievous eyes and a slightly retrousee nose."
+Olga had chestnut-blonde hair, blue eyes, a broad face, and an upturned nose.
+When she was 10, her tutor Pierre Gilliard reflected that she was "very fair" with "sparkling, mischievous eyes and a slightly retroussé nose."
 Baroness Sophie Buxhoeveden, her mother's lady-in-waiting, reflected that "[she] was fair and tall, with smiling blue eyes, a somewhat short nose, which she called 'my humble snub,' and lovely teeth."
+Anna Vryubova described Olga as "extremely pretty, with brilliant blue eyes and a lovely complexion, Olga resembled her father in the fineness of her features, especially in her delicate, slightly tipped nose."
 She was considered less pretty than her sisters, Tatiana and Maria, though her appearance improved as she grew older.
 "As a child she was plain, at fifteen she was beautiful", wrote her mother's friend Lili Dehn.
-"She was slightly above the medium height, with a fresh complexion, deep blue eyes, quantities of light chestnut hair, and pretty hands and feet."
+"She was slightly above the medium height, [Olga was 165 centimetres (around 5 feet and 5 inches) tall] with a fresh complexion, deep blue eyes, quantities of light chestnut hair, and pretty hands and feet."
 In her memoirs, Meriel Buchanan described the physical appearance of the 17-year-old Olga at an imperial ball in 1912: "She had not the regular features, the almost mystical beauty of her sister, Tatiana Nikolaevna, but with her rather tip-tilted nose, her wide laughing mouth, her sparkling blue eyes, she had a charm, a freshness, an enchanting exuberance that made her irresistible."

-Olga was compassionate and sought to help others.
+Olga was described by her contemporaries as compassionate and charitable.
 As a child, she saw a little girl crying in the road.
 She threw her doll out of her carriage, saying, "Don't cry, little girl, here's a doll for you."
 Baroness Sophie Buxhoeveden remembered that "she was generous, and an appeal to her met with immediate response.
 'Oh, one must help poor so-and-so.
 I must do it somehow,' she would say."
 When she was 20, she took control of a portion of her sizable fortune and began to respond independently to requests for charity.
 One day when she was out for a drive she saw a young child using crutches.
 She asked about the child and learned that the youngster's parents were too poor to afford treatment.
 She set aside an allowance to cover the child's medical bills.
 A court official, Alexander Mossolov, recalled that Olga's character was "even, good, with an almost angelic kindness" by the time she was a young woman.